LEARNAcademy/syllabus/rails/fullstack.md

 ### 🏔 Stretch Goals

-**Story 5: In order to interact with the blog post application, as a user of the application, I need to delete a new blog post.**
+**Story 5**: In order to interact with the blog post application, as a user of the application, I need to delete a new blog post.

-**Branch:** blog-delete
+**Branch**: blog-delete

 **Acceptance Criteria**